 “5 Cultural Shifts” is written by Mark Clark.
 Mark is the Senior Pastor of Bayside Church in Sacramento, a close friend, and co-creator of our courses The Art of Better Reaching and The Art of Better Preaching.

 “The world is changing.
 I feel it in the water.
 I feel it in the air.”

 So begins Peter Jackson’s film adaptation of Tolkien’s The Lord of the Rings.
 There may be no better words to capture what a follower of Jesus faces in the western world today.

 At least a follower of Jesus who wants to do more than just exist in their world faces – someone who wants to actually reach people in that culture rather than just exist within it.

-People like that have to understand the world they live in so they can impact it with the gospel.
+People like that must understand the world they live in to impact it with the gospel.
 Understanding it means understanding how it has changed over the years and where it presently finds itself.

 There are a number of ways to talk about that, but let me hone in on five simple shifts that have taken place that impact how people think and thus live (or live and thus think!), that I think the church could benefit from if we grasp.

 These are an adaptation of a number of shifts Mark Sayers lays out in his book Disappearing Church.